vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

-Respectively using the bitfusion.io/gpu-memory way create pod and use bitfusion.io/gpu-percent created pod
+Create the POD validation quota using the following two methods

 ### bitfusion.io/gpu-memory